You can now create your own customizable graphs, based on report data in Workamajig.

 This guide will go over the advanced features of creating your own graphs.
 But it helps if you are already familiar with using Custom reports.

-- To view Dashboards, you need the security right of Run Custom Reports.
+- To view only graphs, you need the security right of Run Custom Reports.

-- To edit/create graphs, you will need the security right of Edit Custom Reports.
+- To edit/create graphs, you need the security rights of Edit Custom Reports and Design Custom Reports.

 - If you have enabled the dashboards beta and do not see them in your menu.
 Then be sure to click on Show All Apps in the bottom right of the menu screen.